mgs1987/PI_COUNTRIES/README.md

 <h2>Individual Project - Henry Countries</h2>

 <h3>Projects Objectives</h3>
-  <p>Create a web application, where you can find short information about all the countries in the world, using an external api (https://restcountries.com/v3/all)</p>
+  <p>This is a web application, where you can find short information about all the countries in the world, using an external api (https://restcountries.com/v3/all)</p>
 <ul>
 <li>Create activities per country</li>
 <li>Search countries</li>